WICG/webpackage/go/bundle/README.md

 `gen-bundle` also accepts `-URLList FILE` flag. `FILE` is a plain text file with one URL on each line. `gen-bundle` fetches these URLs and put the responses into the bundle.
 For example, you could create `urls.txt` with:

 ```
-# This is a comment.
+# A line starting with '#' is a comment.
 https://example.com/
 https://example.com/manifest.webmanifest
 https://example.com/style.css